stardog-union/stardog-blog/content/posts/2017-stardog-memory-management.md

 Each block of memory is represented by MemoryBlock interface and can be heap or off-heap based.
 If it is heap-based block it is backed by Java's byte[]-array.
-If it is native-based block it is backed by pointer to the native memory accessed by UNSAFE.
+If it is native-based block it is backed by native memory.
 The size of block of the memory is 32Kb by default but can be modified.
 Blocks are allocated and never released during application's work plus each block can be re-used.
 This approach considerably reduce GC pressure plus we can control block's consumption and write data